iCliniq Logo

 Welcome back to icliniq.com

-Prosigna and oncotype DX are the same.
-This will give us the percentage of benefits she will have on receiving chemotherapy.
+Prosigna and Oncotype DX are the same.
+This will give us the percentage of benefits she will have from receiving chemotherapy.
 Chemotherapy is indicated for females below the age of 50, and the chance of recurrence is 20-25% for these females.
-Because she is 36 years, she is very young, and the benefits of chemotherapy should be given.
+Because she is 36 years old, she is very young, and the benefits of chemotherapy should be given.
 Side effects are nausea, vomiting, hair loss, and fatigue.
 Modern medicine controls side effects very well.
 Also, young females handle chemotherapy very well in my practice.
 Only 2-3% of females experience moderate to severe side effects.
 I am sure she will take chemo in the blink of an eye.

 Same symptoms don't mean you have the same problem.
 Consult a doctor now!